googlefonts/oxidize/text/2024-06-21-combatting-fuzzer-timeouts.md

    lookups visited and end processing when a configured limit is reached.
 In CFF/CFF2 processing, we limit the number of instructions that can be executed.
 In Harfbuzz, [hb-limits.h](https://github.com/harfbuzz/harfbuzz/blob/main/src/hb-limits.hh) contains several configurable operation limits.
 This can be used as a starting point to find places where we've implemented operation counts.

+4. **Cycle Detection:** when processing recursive structures it is sometimes possible to eliminate cycles (if it doesn't affect correctness) via cycle detection.
+For example harfbuzz does this during [composite glyph closure](https://github.com/harfbuzz/harfbuzz/blob/main/src/hb-subset-plan.cc#L810).
+Cycle detection will allow the processing to not waste any time in cycles and can be used in conjunction with operation counting to catch other non-cycle cases.

+## Future Improvements ##

+One thing we currently don't do in Harfbuzz, which is causing problems, is to use a unified work counter across different parts of the code.
+For example: we have one work counter when getting glyph outline from the glyf table.
+And we have a separate work counter in the
+VARC table.
+But the two when combined currently can do too much work because we use separate counters.